taisyo7333/s2i-python-example/README.md

-# How to deploy source-to-image application
+# How to deploy an application using source-to-image

 ## Getting started